'START-UP' CHALLENGE: TRANSMISSION CONSTRUCTION AUTOMATION

 We are looking for innovative solutions to optimise our electrical transmission facilities

-Iberdrola — through its international startup programme - PERSEO — has launched a new Startup Challenge to find solutions that help optimise the construction of electrical transmission facilities, improving the efficiency and productivity of the different processes.
-Register before 2 November.
+Iberdrola's Startup Challenge to find solutions that help optimise the construction of electrical transmission facilities, improving the efficiency and productivity of the different processes, has ended.

 Carousel of images and videos